 Tip for bosses/managers working with Poles: Especially if you’re coming from a more individualistic culture remember that the surface “How are you, what’s the weather like” will not be enough to build real connection with a person.
 It will create a nice atmosphere for sure.
 Don’t stop at this though and use it as an opportunity for a really nice and personal conversation.
 Share some things about yourself to encourage the other person to share their story.
 Show them that you are really interested and not just treating it as a small talk that you will forget when you leave the room.
 You’d be surprised how open people can get!

 “All Polish are Christians”

 Well, that’s not entirely true.
-Although Poland is perceived as a Catholic country and there are a lot of people who go to church every Sunday, there’s thousands who claim to believe but don’t practice religious activities or ones who are non-believers or of different religion.
+Although Poland is perceived as a Catholic country and there are a lot of people who go to church every Sunday, there’s thousands who identify as Christians, but don’t practice religious activities.
+There are also many who are non-believers or of different faith.

 Background: This generalisation has a very fair origin.
-And although nowadays religion is not something that is forced on to people to an extent as it was before, it is true that majority of bank holidays are due to religious celebrations (10 out of 13 days).
+And although nowadays religion is not something that is forced on to people to an extent as it was before, it is true that majority of public holidays are due to religious celebrations (7 out of 11 days).
 In England we have a May Bank Holiday or Summer Bank Holiday, for example – no such thing in Poland.
 All holidays are either religious or patriotic.
-Given that, a lot of these celebrations are just a big part of the culture.
-Even if you don’t particularly celebrate Christmas or Easter on a spiritual level, you will probably still treat is as a family time you don’t want to miss.
+Given that, a lot of these celebrations are just a big part of the culture, even if you don’t particularly celebrate Christmas or Easter on a spiritual level, you will probably still treat it as a family time you don’t want to miss.